mysteryx93/OntraportApi.NET/README.md

 - Transactions
 - Webhooks

 Each typed ApiObject has integrated changes-tracking support.
-You can return a dictionary of eedited field keys and values with GetChanges().
+You can return a dictionary of edited field keys and values with GetChanges().

 All other object types can be used via IOntraportObjects.